sourcegraph/about/handbook/engineering/incidents/on_call.md

 The authoritative schedule is in OpsGenie: https://app.opsgenie.com/schedule#/190e2873-1e3b-4350-b67b-2e681d542970

-I recommend importing the schedule into your calendar.
+It is recommended to import the schedule into your calendar.

 - You can subscribe to only your on-call weeks here: https://app.opsgenie.com/user/profile#/onCallSchedule/
 - You can subscribe to the entire on-call schedule here: https://app.opsgenie.com/schedule#/190e2873-1e3b-4350-b67b-2e681d542970